Samsung Galaxy Book S hands-on: The most stylish Snapdragon laptop yet

 This is also the first system we've seen actually using the made-for-PC Snapdragon 8cx chipset that Qualcomm announced in December.
 Lenovo announced a 5G laptop in May that also uses the same CPU, but that felt more like a prototype than a fully ready product.
 The Snapdragon 8cx promises performance and battery boosts that is meant to rival an Intel U-series option on speed.
 As for runtime, Samsung estimates the Galaxy Book S will last 23 hours on a charge, though it didn't clarify what sort of use that would be.
 That seems in line with other Snapdragon PCs that, in my experience, lasted about the 20 or so hours that their makers promised.

-That battery estimate seems reasonable in part because the Book S' 13-inch screen runs at just full HD.
+That battery estimate seems reasonable in part because the Book S's 13-inch screen runs at just full HD.
 It was smooth enough in my testing, and I was able to pinch and zoom or scroll through a website easily.
 The trackpad was similarly responsive, though I wish the keyboard had more travel.
 I'm not going to complain too much though, it's hard to squeeze in more depth on a laptop this thin.

 Based on the system info I pulled up on our demo Galaxy Book S, the laptop packs 8GB of RAM and runs a 64-bit version of Windows on ARM.
-This is my biggest concern with the laptop -- ARM-based Windows 10 still has limits when it comes to app compatibility.
+This is my biggest concern with the laptop: ARM-based Windows 10 still has limits when it comes to app compatibility.
 Yes, you'll find most options you need on Snapdragon PCs, like Adobe's suite of apps or Microsoft Office.
 But it's the odd obscure app that you might have trouble getting to run smoothly on Windows on ARM.
 Microsoft continues to improve the software and emulator here, though, so hopefully the experience will be a lot less limited in time.

-The Galaxy Book S is available in two colors -- rose blush and mountain grey.
+The Galaxy Book S is available in two colors -- rose blush and mountain gray.
 It'll cost about $999 when it retails in September.
 That gives Samsung about a month or two to iron out any kinks, although from my hands-on with the Galaxy Book S, this seems to be pretty much ready for store shelves.
 It's the most sophisticated Snapdragon PC I've played with so far, but you might want to hold off till we can fully review this to see how it performs before buying it.